 For your team leads, you will automatically be able to select which people in your organization have a team lead role, so you can just select from the list available in the

 Step 2: Define Projects Requirement and Goals

 The next step of this template is defining your organization’s

 are leading the efforts them.
 By accessing the

-table you can add a new project, add details for the project and also a define a
+table you can create a custom action plan: add a new project, add details for the project and also a define a

 for you project.
 You’ll notice that the

 column will be left blank when adding a new project, this part comes in Step 3, when we move on to adding communication goals for our plan.

 Along with that, you can also visualize a